-- Schedule tests to avoid conflicts with recess or lunch (see Part III, section C, for more information about scheduling test sessions). - Ensure that tests are administered on the prescribed days, during the prescribed administration window. - Ensure that hallways are properly monitored during testing so that students are supervised at all times when they leave testing rooms (e.g., to use the restroom or transition to a test completion room).
+- Schedule tests to avoid conflicts with recess or lunch (see Part III, section C, for more information about scheduling test sessions). - Ensure that tests are administered during the prescribed administration window, in the prescribed order, and (for high school) on the prescribed days. - Ensure that hallways are properly monitored during testing so that students are supervised at all times when they leave testing rooms (e.g., to use the restroom or transition to a test completion room).

-5. Keep secure MCAS materials in locked central storage when MCAS tests are not being administered.
+5. Keep secure MCAS materials in locked storage area when MCAS tests are not being administered.